alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 title: How to add CI/CD to my SAM project
 date: 2022-04-10 10:53 +0200
 last_modified_at:
-description: I will show you how you can deploy a SAM project wih AWS CodePipeline using the pipeline integration included in the AWS SAM CLI.
+description: I will show you how you can deploy a SAM project with AWS CodePipeline using the pipeline integration included in the AWS SAM CLI.
 category:
 - How-to
 - Serverless